rowak/nanoleaf-desktop/README.md

 The currently available effects include:
 - **Pulse Beats**: Changes the color of a single panel for each beat and creates a ripple around that panel that radiates outward to all other panels.
 - **Fireworks**: Creates multiple randomly colored pulses for each beat that quickly flash in then fade out.
 - **Streaking Notes**: Creates streaks of colorful light from one edge of the panels to the other.
 Reacts best to songs with prominent notes and no overwhelming "noise".
 - **Party Mix**: Very similar to Fireworks, but there is a higher chance that all the panels will flash, rather than only some of them flashing.
+- **Swipe Beats**: Creates a swipe in a single direction across all panels on each beat.
+The swipe will occur randomly in one of eight directions.
+This effect works best with slow and medium-tempo songs (&lt;140bpm)

 More effects may eventually be added.